YunoHost/doc/diagnostic.md

 If the server is accessible from outside your local network, but unreachable with its domain name on the local network, then your router probably lacks of <a href="http://en.wikipedia.org/wiki/Hairpinning" target="_blank">hairpinning</a>.

 You cannot avoid that in a simple way.
-If you know how to do it, juste configure the `/etc/hosts` of your local clients to access your server with the local IP.
+If you know how to do it, just configure the `/etc/hosts` of your local clients to access your server with the local IP.
 Else, retry the installation with a **.nohost.me** or **.noho.st** domain.